zeroc-ice/ice/cpp/install/bcc/doc/README.txt

 COM/DCOM/COM+.
 It is easy to learn, yet provides a powerful network infrastructure for demanding technical applications.
-It features an object-oriented specification language, easy to use C++, C#, Java, Python, Ruby, PHP, and Visual Basic mappings, a highly efficient protocol, asynchronous method invocation and dispatch, dynamic transport plug-ins, TCP/IP and UDP/IP support, SSL-based security, a firewall solution, and much more.
+It features an object-oriented specification language, easy to use C++, C#, Java, Python, Ruby, and PHP mappings, a highly efficient protocol, asynchronous method invocation and dispatch, dynamic transport plug-ins, TCP/IP and UDP/IP support, SSL-based security, a firewall solution, and much more.